 Let me be clear: that is different from charging more or price increases for your customers.
-Margins and mark-ups are completely different things.
-(Aspire covers this in our one-day Business Owner Workshops).
+Margins and mark-ups are entirely different things.
+(Aspire covers this in our one-day Workshops for GC Business Owners).

 Profit is different from revenue or total sales – it’s what’s leftover.
 Revenue is all the money you make before subtracting out the cost to build, namely: project management, preconstruction job organization, materials, special equipment, labor with a properly calculated tax and benefit load, subcontractors, productivity tracking and management, change orders, and any operating expenses specific to that job such as gas mileage, site permits and more.
 After you take all that out, you land on your Gross Profit.

 Once you’ve nailed your Gross Profit job by job, you still need to subtract fixed operating costs to get the total picture of your business.
 Fixed costs are things like office space, administrative staff, and technology (computers, software, subscriptions).
 Those costs are spread across all your jobs.
 That final bottom-line number is called your Net Profit.